 Why is my cost of college on the award letter or website higher than the calculated cost of college on the Phillips website?

-The cost of college listed on the Phillips Website comes only from the direct costs that will be billed to you.
-Colleges often provide a Cost of Attendance, which includes other expenses, such as your personal travel, living expenses on campus and the cost of books.
-That is why the calculated number may be smaller than the college’s published Cost of Attendance, which includes both billed and non-billed, personal expenses.
+The cost of college listed on the Phillips Website comes from the direct costs that will be billed to you, tuition, mandatory fees, room and board.
+Colleges often provide a Cost of Attendance, which includes other expenses, such as your personal travel, and the cost of books and supplies.
+That is why the cost figures on the Phillips website may be less than the college’s published Cost of Attendance, which includes both direct and non-direct costs.

 I received some one-time scholarships for my first year in college, but won't receive them next year.
 How do I show that on the application?

 If you are a current college student, list the name of each outside scholarship you receive in the “Other Financial Awards” section of the “Your Phillips Eligibility” page of the application and enter the award amount.
 Also indicate if the award is renewable or non-renewable for next year.